Fight Your Felony Charges with a New York Attorney

 - If on probation – the freedom to move to another city or state and the freedom to travel.

+If you have a felony conviction on your criminal record, it’s also a part of your credit record.
 This means you may have a hard time renting an apartment or home, getting a good job, and engaging in financial transactions.

 Classifications of New York Felony Crimes

 New York felonies fall into five general categories (A-I & II, B, C, D, and E).
 We list them below from least to most serious.

 Class E – referred to as “non-violent” felonies – are the lowest such charge in New York.
 Though serious, extreme punishment does not accompany Class E felonies.
 For example, a DWI or DUI is charged as an E felony when you have one prior DWI conviction within the last 10 years.
 Others include grand larceny (theft) in the fourth degree, assault in the second-degree, criminal possession of a firearm, and vehicular assault in the second degree.
 A Class E felony can carry incarceration of up to four years.
 Often, Class E felonies are reduced from more serious charges through plea bargaining.
 Another thing to remember is that even though they are the least serious, they still count as a predicate felony, meaning that they can be used to enhance the sentence for any future felony charge.